HMS Martin (1809): Career

 The Americans opened fire; Martin returned fire, but her carronades could not reach the Americans, which were over a mile away.
 Senhouse repositioned his 9-pounder guns, one to the top-gallant forecastle and one to the poop, and returned fire.
 After about two hours of exchanging fire, Martin at least had sustained no casualties.
 When the sternmost of the American gunboats separated a little from the rest, 40 men from Martin, in three boats, and 100 men from Junon in four boats, set out and boarded the American.
 In the attack the British had three men killed or mortally wounded, and four men slightly wounded; the Americans had seven men wounded.
-The remaining American vessels were in a position to attack Martin, but instead withdrew at around 5p.m.
+The remaining American vessels were in a position to attack Martin, but instead withdrew at around 5 p.m.

 On 8 August Martin captured the sloop Louisa, P.Erqunigo, master.
 Louisa had been sailing from Laguira to Providence with a cargo of hides and indigo.

 On 7 October 1813 an American privateer captured Margaret, Dunn, master, of and from St Johns, New Brunswick, and on her way to Martinique.
 Two days later Martin recaptured Margaret, which then arrived back at St Johns on the 14th.

 On 27 November Martin captured the schooner Dove, Benjamin Barber, master, and sent her into St Johns, New Brunswick.

 On 8 December Martin captured the schooner Julian, E.Foster, master.

 On 13 April 1814, Martin recaptured Hannah, which the American privateer Pike had captured.
 Hannah, Connelley, master, had been sailing from Demerara to Bermuda with a cargo of rum and molasses.

 Lloyd's List reported in July 1814 that Martin had recaptured Mary and sent her into Shelburn.
 She had been sailing from Greenock to Quebec when she had been captured.
 Martin had recaptured Mary, Moore, master, on 1 June.
 She had been sailing with flour from Waterford to Quebec when originally captured.

 On 5 June 1814 Martin captured the schooner Magdalena, of 62 tons, J.Nyman, master.
 She had been sailing from Boston to Halifax with a cargo of 150 barrels of flower and 5 barrels of bread.
 The court restored her to her owners.

 On 30 June 1814 Martin captured the American privateer schooner Snapdragon, of six guns and 80 men, off Hambro Head.
 Her master was W.R.Graham.

 On 11 July, Martin assisted in the British taking possession of Moose island, in Passamaquoddy Bay, which was accomplished without casualties.
 Martin then returned to Britain.

 In October 1814 Commander James Arbuthnot took command.
 In October 1816, Commander Andrew Mitchell took command on the Cork station.